turbot/guardrails-docs/docs/getting-started/getting-started-aws/connect-an-account/index.md

 # Connect an AWS Account to Guardrails

 In this guide, you’ll connect an AWS account to Guardrails.
-Then, in following guides, you’ll work through a series of exploratory exercises to learn the basics cloud governance with Guardrails.
+Then, in following guides, you’ll work through a series of exploratory exercises to learn the basics of cloud governance with Guardrails.

 ## Prerequisites